 Cardholders can use Discover’s FICO Credit Scorecard feature to check their FICO Score 8 credit scores, based on their TransUnion credit reports.
 This is a bit different than Capital One’s CreditWise service, which shows your VantageScore 3.0 based on that same TransUnion report.
 CreditWise also shows your actual TransUnion report too, a rare feature.

 Both of these services, Discover’s FICO Credit Scorecard and Capital One’s CreditWise tool, are available to anyone.
 You don’t need to be a cardholder to use them.
 So, whether you have either of these cards or not, you could potentially use both of these services to get an even broader view of your credit.

 The Discover it Secured has basically the same costs and fees as the Platinum card.
-There’s no annual fee, no foreign transaction fee, and a fairly high APR of 24.74% Variable.
+There’s no annual fee, no foreign transaction fee, and a fairly high APR of See Terms.

 You will need to fund the credit limit with a security deposit, however.
 This can be from $200 to $2,500.

 It’s clear to see that the Discover it Secured is much more rewarding than the Capital One Platinum, despite being a secured card.
 But if you can’t or don’t want to pay the security deposit to get it, the Platinum card may be a better option, or one of the others on this list.
 You could use any of these cards to improve your credit, and eventually qualify for a better card.

 Are you building credit with the Capital One Platinum Card?
 How do you like it?
-Leave your own review, we’d love to hear from you!
+Leave your own review below, we’d love to hear from you!